Magic Racket for VS Code

 - Similarly to the command above, this one shows the output terminal of the current file.

 You can set the names of the REPLs and output terminals in the settings.

 - You can write a λ (lambda) by using the included snippet

-- VS Code recognizes the "words" in Racket correctly, meaning that moving among words using Alt+Left and Alt+Right works as expected, and so does the double-click word selection.
+- VS Code recognizes the "words" in Racket correctly, meaning that moving among words using Ctrl+Left and Ctrl+Right works as expected, and so does the double-click word selection

 Please see the changelog for the information about the latest updates.

 Firstly — that's great, thanks!